Knockeyon: Chapel

-In the late 19th century Reverend Cogan (1867, 440) recorded that:'Midway up the hill there is the shell of an old chapel, cut out of the rock, which was dedicated to St. Eyen or Keyon, one of the saints of the early period of our church.
-A holy well (WM012-206001) is here, one much frequented.
-The people made pilgrimages to this place on the first Sunday of August, and performed a variety of penitential exercises.
-Stations were held here, and the neighbouring priests attended to hear confessions, and to prepare the pilgrims for the sacrament of the Eucharist’Annotated as 'Chapel' on the OS maps this structure is situated within a dense hazel and oak historic woodland.
+Annotated as 'Chapel' on the OS maps this structure is situated within a dense hazel and oak historic woodland.
 Only the footings of this building remain (pers. comm.
 Aidan Walsh).
 Depicted on the 1911 ed.
 OS 25-inch map as a small rectangular building aligned on a NW-SE axis standing at the intersection point of four woodland pathways.

 Habitat

 Knockeyon and other surrounding hills support deciduous woodland which mostly consists of native species.
-Hazel, rowan, ash and oak are abundant.
+Hazel, rowan, ash, and oak are abundant.
 Exotic species occur occasionally, such as horse chestnut and other species introduced including beech.

 The neighbouring Knockbody Wood is inhabited by wild pheasant and is a popular attraction for local pheasant hunters.
-On occasions the Common pochard (Aythya ferina) population, which is one of the largest in Ireland, has exceeded the threshold for international importance. (i.e. 3,500 individual fowl).
+On occasions, the Common pochard (Aythya ferina) population, which is one of the largest in Ireland, has exceeded the threshold for international importance. (i.e. 3,500 individual fowl).